• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Ify Ekpunobi was born and raised in Nigeria and emigrated to the United States to receive her BS in Biomedical Engineering at Saint Louis University.
 She is a member of the Case Western Reserve University School of Medicine class of 2026 and aspires to become a Radiation Oncologist.
 During her first-year of medical school, she served with Compassion for Action (working with local charities in Ohio).
-She joined the McClelland Lab in 2023 and is leading analyses on diversity, equity and inclusion among the Radiation Oncology workforce, bioethics, and stereotactic radiosurgery for spine tumors.
+She joined the McClelland Lab in 2023 and is leading analyses on diversity, equity and inclusion among the Radiation Oncology workforce, stereotactic radiosurgery for spine tumors, and ASCO award-winning bioethics evaluation of randomized controlled trials.

 broken image